 How do I become an archaeologist?

 Archaeology is the study of human history and prehistory through the excavation of sites and the analysis of artefacts and other remains.
-Archaeology is a truly multi-disciplinary subject which means that there are many pathways to a career in archaeology.
-Archaeology needs people with practical skills and/or academic expertise in a wide range of disciplines, from both the arts and the sciences.
+Archaeology is a truly multi-disciplinary subject.
+This means that there are many pathways to a career in archaeology including apprenticeships or studying for a degree.

 What careers are there in archaeology?